adopted-ember-addons/ember-data-factory-guy/README.md

   - To handle reloading a model
     - Pass in a record ( or a typeName and id )

+Usage:

-*Passing in a record / model instance*
+- Passing in a record / model instance

 ```javascript
     let profile = make('profile');